-I think St. Paul (who wrote the Galatians) and St. Gregory may have overlooked another human frailty that should have been added in the list of sins.
-There exists another spiritual infirmity which I believe should be considered equally harmful as any of the deadly sins.
+I think St. Paul (who wrote the Galatians) and St. Gregory may have overlooked another human frailty that should have been added to the list of sins.
+There exists another spiritual infirmity that I believe should be considered as equally harmful as any of the deadly sins.
 It’s called self-doubt.

 Is self-doubt just an ordinary flaw in a person’s character?
 Is it really a bit too much to consider it a sin?
 Is it not a serious offense – something that when committed could ruin a person’s life?

-In arguing that self-doubt is a sin it is important to review the nature of sin in the philosophical standpoint.
+In arguing that self-doubt is a sin (or a self-inflicted injury) it is important to review the nature of sin from a philosophical standpoint.

 Self-doubt is clearly an imperfection.
 It indicates the absence of confidence which is considered essential for a person’s well-being and is a requirement in the pursuit of what Abraham Maslow refers to in Psychology as “self-actualization” or achieving one’s full potential.
-Sin is a diversion from the perceived ideal order of human living.5 A person doubting his capabilities veers away from becoming the best that he can be and reduces his chance of living life to the fullest.
+Sin is a diversion from the perceived ideal order of human living (Hyde, 2018).
+A person doubting his capabilities veers away from becoming the best that they can be and reduces their chance of living life to the fullest.

-It is an offense against reason, truth, and right conscience.
-6 It is unreasonable to doubt one’s capabilities.
-It is a person’s moral obligation to believe in himself.
+It is not considered reasonable to doubt one’s capabilities.
+It is a person’s moral obligation to believe in themselves.
 It is not right to think one would fail even without really trying.
-He needs to have faith not only in God (if he happens to believe in one) but also in himself.
+A person needs to have faith not only in God (if he happens to believe in one) but also in themselves.

 Allowing self-doubt to reign is depriving the self of discovering one’s potentials.
-When a person decides to doubt himself, he eradicates his ability to fulfill his goals and to achieve his dreams.
+When a person decides to doubt themselves, they eradicate their ability to fulfill their goals and to achieve their dreams.

 Failures are indeed impossible not to happen.
-But even if one fails in several attempts to succeed he should decide not to stop trying.
+But even if one fails in several attempts to succeed they should decide not to stop trying.
 There’s a long list of famous personalities (like Albert Einstein, Abraham Lincoln, J.K.
-Rowling, Bill Gates, Walt Disney and Henry Ford) who had their share of failures but never gave up.
+Rowling, Bill Gates, Walt Disney, and Henry Ford) who had their share of failures but never gave up.

-Thalk emphasizes that self-doubt destroys the heart, mind, body and soul.
+“Self-doubt destroys the heart, mind, body, and soul.
 It is one of the major obstacles to living the life that people truly deserve.
-This unhealthy food for the soul drags down a person’s spirit, crushes his ambitions, and prevents him from achieving all that he can.7
+This unhealthy food for the soul drags down a person’s spirit, crushes his ambitions, and prevents him from achieving all that he can (Thalk, 2013).